determined-ai/determined/docs/tutorials/quickstart-mdldev.rst

 Software
 ========

--  Determined *agent* and *master* nodes must be configured with Ubuntu 16.04 or higher, CentOS 7, or macOS 10.13 or higher.
+-  Determined *agent* and *master* nodes must be configured with the following operating systems:

+   - Ubuntu 20.04 or later
+   - Enterprise Linux (e.g., AlmaLinux, Oracle Linux, Red Hat Enterprise Linux, or Rocky Linux) 7 or higher
+   - Windows Subsystem for Linux (WSL) 2 on Windows 10 version 1903 or higher, with a supported Linux distribution installed
+   - macOS 10.13 or later

 -  Agent nodes must have Docker installed.

--  To run jobs with GPUs, install NVIDIA drivers, version 384.81 or higher, on each agent.
-The drivers can be installed as part of a CUDA installation but the rest of the CUDA toolkit is not required.
+-  To run jobs that use GPUs, you need NVIDIA drivers with a version of 384.81 or later installed on each agent.
+   These drivers can be installed independently, but you don't need to install the entire CUDA toolkit.

 Hardware
 ========

 -  Master node:

-   -  At least 4 CPU cores, Intel Broadwell or later.
+   -  At least 4 CPU cores.
 The master node does not require GPUs.
+   -  Intel/AMD x86, Arm, and PowerPC architectures are supported.
    -  8GB RAM
    -  200GB of free disk space.

 -  Agent node:

-   -  At least 2 CPU cores, Intel Broadwell or later.
+   -  At least 2 CPU cores.
+   -  Intel/AMD x86, Arm, and PowerPC architectures are supported.
    -  If you are using GPUs, NVIDIA GPUs with compute capability 3.7 or greater are required: K80, P100, V100, A100, GTX 1080, GTX 1080 Ti, TITAN, or TITAN XP.
    -  4GB RAM